ASCHEET/kickstarter-analysis/Written_Report_Template.md

 ### Analysis of Outcomes Based on Goals is shown below in Figure 2.
 ![Figure 2 - Funding Outcomes Based on Monetary Goal](https://github.com/ASCHEET/kickstarter-analysis/blob/main/Outcomes_vs.Goals.png?raw=true)
-### Figure 2 shows the probability of reaching the crowd funding goals based on the monetary amount requested.
+### Figure 2 shows a trend of reaching the crowd funding goals based on the monetary amount requested.
 As you can see, fundraising campaigns less than $5,000, have a success rate of greater than 75%.
 ### The trend decreases as the requested funding amount generally increases.
 There is a point where it goes up to 75% for campaigns requesting for money between $25,000 and $35,000 dollars, but we must understand it is a limited data set and the trend might not be truly representative.
 ### This is expanded upon in Figure 3.
 ### Challenges and difficulties to this data set is 1) the lack of clarity of failed Kickstarter campaigns 2) and the aged data set itself only going through 2017.

 ## Results

 ### Conclusions you can draw about the Outcomes Based on Launch Date have and average success rate of 39% over failed campaigns during the course of the year.